POWR-Pen/PowerPlatformConnectors/independent-publisher-connectors/Color Names/readme.md

 # Color Names
-Gets a Color Name using a HEX value, gets the latest 100 color name submissions or return a random color from colornames.org
+The Connector uses Colornames.org to retrieve color names for Color HEX codes.
+It allows users to easily search and find the names of specific colors, as well as access the latest 100 color name submissions made to the website.
+Additionally, the connector can be used to return a randomly selected color for creative inspiration.

 ## Publisher: Pen Warner